muppet9010/factorio-muppet-streamer/README.md

 Aggressive Driver
 ============

 The player is locked inside their vehicle and forced to drive forwards for the set duration, they may have control over the steering based on settings.
+If they don't have a vehicle they can aggressively walk in stead.
 This is a Time Duration Effect and so may cut short other Time Duration Effects, see General Notes for details.

 #### Command syntax